k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 ## Live Editing and Instant Updates

 One of the most powerful features of Web Studio is its **real-time preview**.
-As the code is being modified, the updates reflect immediately in the preview window, eliminating the need for manual builds and deployments.
+As the code is modified, updates are immediately reflected in the preview window, eliminating the need for manual builds and deployments.
 This feature significantly accelerates the development cycle and enhances productivity.

 To activate it: